 I tested all combinations with NOS GE 12AT7, EI 12AX7 and JJ/Tesla 12AX7 and I noticed that 12AT7 as cathode follower gives about twice volume compared to 12AX7.
 I used 12AT at second position for a few months but I finally settled with JJ/Tesla at first position and EI at second (I heard that JJ’s don’t last long when used as cathode followers).

 Previous version had 470pF cap going from last stage anode to ground to smooth tone a bit.
 I put it because dring first test sound was to fuzzy and bright.
 After playing with it for a few months I realised that preamp was not the reason for fuzzy sound and 470pF cap only reduced distortion and made sound little dull.
 The last version does not have smoothing cap.

 And finally the result: clean channel is great.
-I’m glad I put switchable cap(s) on first triode because both settings sound nice, with both 0.22uF and 0.68uF.
-It adds very nice tube warmth to sound without adding noise or something, so I don’t really feel the need for true bypass.
+I’m glad I put switchable cap(s) on first triode because both settings sound nice.
+0.22uF is tight and bright, while 0.68uF is slightly warmer and fuller.
 Dirty channel is now tweaked the way I like.
 Smooth, warm, without excess distortion – great for rock.
 With TS808 in the front it can do heavier stuff as well, such as Satriani, Vai and even Dream Theater.

 Click on a thumbnail to play the video on YouTube.